7 Steps to a New Pet Sitting Career

 Ever wish you could quit your day job and live life with the dogs?
 Perhaps you sit at your work desk dreaming of being a dog walker?
 Maybe you drift off during meetings, imagining yourself training canines?
 Or stare past customers, planning your own doggie daycare?
-In short, do you want to work with dogs full time, but can’t see how?
+In short, do you want a pet sitting career, but can’t see how?
 Coaching and supporting dog professionals for a living, I’ve seen people make the transition to full-time dog pro from all walks of life—lawyers, secretaries, computer scientists, sales reps, consultants, college students, you name it.
 So if you’ve ever daydreamed, read on to see what it takes to make a living with the dogs.

 #1 Seek Good Education